mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 **Update:** *[The Guardian's corrections and clarifications column](https://www.theguardian.com/news/2026/may/23/corrections-and-clarifications) has acknowledged these mistakes (I don't know whether indirectly from this post?), but they aren't changing the list:*

 > A production error meant Albert Camus’s The Outsider was omitted from our top 100 novels list; its intended placing was 71.
 Also, My Ántonia should have been 78, not 100 [...]
 The rankings remain as first published but with the errata acknowledged here.

+**Update to the update:** *Actually the Guardian* has *decided to update the ranking to correct the errors.
+The Outsider is now 71st; My Ántonia is now 78th (behind The Bluest Eye and Dracula but ahead of The Rainbow, for whatever tie-breakery reasons).
+The Go-Between by LP Hartley is shunted out of the top 100.
+I haven't changed anything else in this blogpost to take this into account, because I can't be bothered, but I suppose various rankings I mention are going to be out by a couple of places here and there.*

 ## Bubbling under